 The topic of wellbeing can be an intimidating one for many of us – whether we are talking about our own, or the wellbeing of others.
 We are faced with a range of headlines that may include mental health, obesity, workplace stress or serious physical illness.
 And the concern can often be an uncertainty in how to help people – or ourselves – with such challenges, and a lack of confidence in how to talk about it.
-As a result, the risk is we don’t talk about it, particularly as employers or managers, where we may fear saying the wrong thing, or taking the wrong action.
+As a result, the risk is we don’t talk about it, particularly as employers or managers, where we may fear to say the wrong thing and/or take the wrong action.

 Much of this is true.
 A great deal of care should be taken when addressing some issues associated with employee wellbeing, and specialists may need to be engaged for certain issues.
 However, as managers of people, there are so many things that we can do to boost employee wellbeing.

 According to research carried out by BMG just 13% of small or medium sized businesses of up to 250 employees have a wellbeing strategy (overall across all company sizes it’s just 28%), and this matters because those organisations that do have one see greater levels of engagement, and we know that leads to improved business performance.
 And not only that – research has also shown that successful Health Promotion programmes can help to reduce sickness absence by up to 25%.

 The concern for small or medium sized business could be about the cost of initiatives and the time they take – either to implement and have an effect, or the time is taken away from an important day job, as well as a lack of knowledge or expertise.

 In 50 Top Tools for Employee Wellbeing, I have tried to address each of these issues and provide tools that can be applied to all types of organizations, without big budgets and without specialist expertise.
 Some of the tools may require a bit of both, but in the main, there are some simple ideas, fresh thinking and common-sense approaches that might benefit employer and employee in advocating healthier working habits.